Western Slope Air Watch.

-Advisory forecasts are based on prevailing meteorological conditions for Mesa, Delta, and Montrose counties.
+- Air Watch Alert forecasts are based on prevailing meteorological conditions for Mesa, Delta, and Montrose counties.
 Follow the BLUE (Ok To Burn) or RED(Do Not Burn) Alerts if you heat your home with wood fuel during the winter months.
 Coal, pellet and gas heaters are exempt as well as EPA certified low-emitting wood stoves.
 During the winter months, compliance with RED alerts is mandatory within the city limits of Grand Junction and Fruita and voluntary elsewhere in Mesa County.
 Compliance is voluntary in Delta and Montrose Counties.

 Air Quality Index (AQI)

-For current air quality values, use this link to view the CDPHE Air Quality Today webpage.
+For current air quality values, use this link to view Mesa County Health Deparment's Air Quality homepage.